Artificial Intelligence Master of Science Degree

 There is an enormous and growing demand for AI professionals across all sectors of society.
 This artificial intelligence master’s degree is designed for students with an interest in various AI sectors from various educational backgrounds.

-You will develop well-rounded skill-sets in designing, developing, and deploying AI systems, and also in understanding and analyzing AI’s impact on policy and society.
-A rich set of core courses prepare you with essential technical skills and knowledge.
+You will develop well-rounded skill sets in designing, developing, and deploying AI systems, and also in understanding and analyzing AI’s impact on policy and society.
+A rich set of core courses prepares you with essential technical skills and knowledge.

 RIT’s artificial intelligence master’s offers you a tailored experience through your choice of electives.
 For example, you can study a central AI topic or an impactful domain of AI applications.
 You will gain career-enhancing experience through hands-on projects and course work.
 Prior to graduation, a capstone or an optional thesis allows you apply learned skills to evaluate or investigate an active area in artificial intelligence.